verivital/ARCH-COMP2024/README.md

 ## Benchmarks

 We plan to reuse benchmarks from 2023 but feel free to propose new benchmarks or modifications to existing ones: https://github.com/verivital/ARCH-COMP2024/issues/1

+Specifications modified from 2023:

+  - Airplane

+  - Double Pendulum

+  - Single Pendulum

 ### [2023 Benchmarks](https://github.com/verivital/ARCH-COMP2023)